 Screens can also be used for recreational purposes such as watching movies and playing games.
 Kids may be sitting, reclining or lying down the whole time they are using their device.
 This is called sedentary screen time and many children are getting too much of it.
 This could interfere with and take time away from healthy activities in their day.
 It could even affect their health.

-The focus of Power Off and Play! is on minimizing children’s recreational and sedentary screen time.
+The focus of is on minimizing children’s recreational and sedentary screen time.
 This theme helps children and families build a balanced day that includes:

 - Staying within recommended screen time limits